Easter cake is very very tasty with yolks. The most delicious Easter cake made with yolks

 • Premium flour - 750 g + a little for breading dried fruits

-• Dry yeast - 17 g (you can make a replacement for 50 g fresh)
+• Dry yeast - 17 g (you can replace it with 50 g fresh)

 • Milk - 300 ml.